Heaven or Las Vegas: Critical reception

 The album has received critical acclaim.
-From contemporary reviews, Andrew Perry of Select gave the album a score four out of five wrote that, Heaven or Las Vegas is the Cocteau Twins in their "usual, spectacular and enigmatic context".
-Voxs Roger Morton wrote, "In times when every other pop group is dragging on board whatever chemicals, '60s techniques and hypno-rhythms they can grab in order to achieve the desirable blissed-out condition.
-It's a good joke that the Cocteaus can get there with such apparent effortlessness".
+From contemporary reviews, Andrew Perry of Select who gave the album a score four out of five wrote that, Heaven or Las Vegas is the Cocteau Twins in their "usual, spectacular and enigmatic context".
+Voxs Roger Morton contrasted the band with contemporaries who relied on drugs and retro studio techniques, suggesting that the Cocteau Twins reached a "blissed-out" state with unusual effortlessness.
 The Journal Tribune gave it four and a half out of five stars and said that, taken in proper perspective, it "can transport its listeners to a land of airy daydreams".

 Barbara Ellen from NME rated it an 8 out of 10 and, despite not being a "fan" of Cocteau Twins, she called the album "a beautiful sounding album".
-Martin Aston's Q gave it four out of five stars, enthusing that "Heaven or Las Vegas is their finest hour yet [...]
-Ten exquisite moments that make Kate Bush – their only possible comparison – sound as airborne as Motörhead".
+Martin Aston, who worked for Q at the time gave it four out of five stars, enthusing that "Heaven or Las Vegas is their finest hour yet" and suggesting that its songs eclipsed even Kate Bush, whom he identified as their closest point of comparison.
 The album subsequently featured in the magazine's "best of the year" roundup: "It's wonderfully comforting how the Cocteaus continue on their inimitable course, blissfully regardless of what's going on in the world outside their surreal reality".

 Stephen Deusner from Pitchfork described Heaven or Las Vegas as the Cocteau Twins' "best album", noting how it "explodes in Technicolor from the first melty guitar chords" and sustains a palette of sounds where "every note sounds like a new and richer shade of indigo and scarlet and violet than the previous one".
 It was considered the band's strongest work since Treasure by AllMusic reviewer Ned Raggett, who called it "simply fantastic" and successful in creating "more accessibility".
 Maximilian Fritz, writing for laut.de, also gave the album five stars and described the album as a "particularly significant work" in the Cocteau Twins discography, noting that the band "suddenly sounded clearer and more concrete than ever, without losing their spiritual, ethereal qualities".